hitesh-goel/BMAD-METHOD/diagrams.md

 Commands are tightly integrated with the BMAD framework's templates and checklists:
 - **Templates**: 11 professional document templates (PRD, architecture variants, project brief, etc.)
+  - **Important**: All template names require the `-tmpl` suffix when used in commands
+  - Example: Use `*create-doc prd-tmpl` not `*create-doc prd`
+  - Template files are stored with full names like `prd-tmpl.md` in the templates directory
 - **Checklists**: 6 validation checklists including the comprehensive 380-point architect checklist
 - **Tasks**: 17 specialized tasks including `create-next-story`, `review-story`, `execute-checklist`